Deokishisu/FRLG-Plus/FAQ.md

 No.

 ### Will you improve breeding mechanics?
-Breeding mechanics have been ported from Emerald, but no further improvements will be made.
+Breeding mechanics have been ported from Emerald, save for Volt Tackle Pichu breeding, but no further improvements will be made.
 This hack is not meant to supplant the vanilla games when it comes to obtaining good Pokémon.

+Because Volt Tackle Pichu are illegal in Generation III if they weren't generated in Emerald, the Volt Tackle breeding mechanic will not be ported.

 ### What are the shiny chances?
 Will they be improved?
 The shiny chance is 1/8192, as it was in Generation III.
 The odds of encountering a shiny Pokémon will not be increased.